qwaneu/qwaneu.github.io/_drafts/hexagonal-frontend-example.md

 }
 ```

 The `FacilitatorModule` manages the `currentSession` state on behalf of another component.
+Why did we put this in this module instead of a separate module?
+We will dive into this in a future blog post.

 The session repository is injected via the constructor.
 The dependencies are wired up in `main.js`.

 _We started out with [Vuex](https://vuex.vuejs.org/) for state management.
 Vuex is highly opinionated on structuring state management.
 To some extent, this is helpful, as it guides developers in structuring code in state, code that mutates state, and asynchronous actions.
 We found the use of Vuex modules in UI components cumbersome and verbose._

 So we decided to roll our own, inspired by Vuex and our own experience with structuring domain code.
-We follow these guidelines:
+We are following these guidelines:

 - a module object is plain Javascript / TypeScript
 - it keeps state and exposes it to UI components